mighty-gerbils/gerbil/doc/reference/std/actor.md

 ## Ensemble Servers
 ### Server Identifiers
 A server identifier is a symbol, within some ensemble domain.
-A fully qualified server identifier is a pari with a the relative server id in the car and the ensemble domain in the cdr.
+A fully qualified server identifier is a pair with a the relative server id in the car and the ensemble domain in the cdr.

 #### server-identifier